Live Avatar: Streaming Real-time Audio-Driven Avatar Generation with Infinite Length: The Live Avatar Framework

-combining diffusion-based frame synthesis with causal dependencies across chunks. $B$ in Eq.\ref{equ:joint} are blocks of consecutive noisy frame latents.
-In our work, we set the number of frame latents to 3; Here, the $I$ denotes the rolling sink frame, which provides the appearance; $a^i$ and $t^i$ are the audio embedding and prompt embedding for the $i$-th block respectively.
-The underscore $t$ denotes the denoising step, and the superscript $i$ denotes the frame index.
-Note that in the model, the kv cache $B_t^{(i-w):(i-1)}$ and the noisy block $B_t^i$ share the same noise level, this is a crucial design that improves generation quality and maximize the inference speed, which will be illustrated in Sec.\ref{sec:inference}.
+combining diffusion-based frame synthesis with causal dependencies across chunks. $B$ in Eq.~\ref{equ:joint} are blocks of consecutive noisy frame latents.
+In our work, we set the number of frame latents to 3. $w$ is the rolling KV-cache window size. $I$ denotes the sink frame, which provides the appearance; $a^i$ and $t^i$ are the audio embedding and prompt embedding for the $i$-th block respectively.
+The underscore $t$ denotes the denoising step, and the superscript $i$ denotes the block index.
+Note that in the model, the kv cache $B_t^{(i-w):(i-1)}$ and the noisy block $B_t^i$ share the same noise level, this is a crucial design that improves generation quality and maximize the inference speed, which will be illustrated in Sec.~\ref{sec:inference}.